Spectral Curve of the Halphen Operator: The Spectral Curve of the Halphen Operator

-{\bf Acknowledgments.} The research of A. Mironov is partially supported by grant 12-01-33058 from the Russian Foundation for Basic Research; grant MD-5134.2012.1 from the President of Russia; and a grant from Dmitri Zimin's ``Dynasty" foundation.
-The research of D.\,Zuo is partially supported by ``PCSIRT" and the Fundamental Research Funds for the Central Universities (WK0010000024) and NSFC (11271345) and SRF for ROCS, SEM.
+{\bf Acknowledgments.} We are grateful to the anonymous referee's suggestions for improvement.
+The research of A. Mironov is partially supported by grant 12-01-00124-a from the Russian Foundation for Basic Research; program of the Presidium of RAS ''Fundamental Problems of Nonlinear Dynamics in Mathematical and Physical Sciences''; and a grant from Dmitri Zimin's ``Dynasty" foundation.
+The research of D.\,Zuo is partially supported by NCET-13-0550 and NSFC (11271345, 11371338) and the Fundamental Research Funds for the Central Universities.
 Part of this work was done while the first author stayed in School of Mathematical Science, University of Science and Technology of China.
 He is grateful to the university for kind hospitality.